vitalvas/alertmanager-gateway/docs/docs/troubleshooting.md

 2. Or restart the gateway
 3. Or implement admin endpoint to reset

-#### Clear Rate Limit
+#### Clear Connection Pool

-1. Wait for ban duration (default 15 minutes)
+1. Restart the gateway to clear connection pools
-2. Or restart gateway (clears in-memory limits)
+2. Check for connection leaks in destination systems
-3. Or implement persistent rate limiting with Redis
+3. Increase connection timeouts if needed

 #### Recover from Template Errors